Kalk Library: Cologne’s new library becomes a third place and extends access to the community with open+

 The Kalk Library’s state-of-the-art RFID technology incorporates security gates, self-check bins with integrated payment functions, and return bins.
 To gain access to the building during unstaffed hours, visitors scan their library cards at the entry panel.
 Patrons use selfCheck 1000 kiosks to borrow and return library materials, as well as to pay fees using cash, card, or NFC.
 The attached return bins include sorting options to optimize the return process.
 The self-service kiosks feature intuitive touchscreens that users come to expect in the smartphone age.

-Markus Rösch, bibliotheca’s Managing Director of Central Europe, emphasises that “Public libraries play a central role as non-commercial public zones where people can meet, talk, learn, read, play, work or even grab a coffee.
+Markus Rösch, bibliotheca’s Managing Director of Central Europe, emphasizes that “Public libraries play a central role as non-commercial public zones where people can meet, talk, learn, read, play, work or even grab a coffee.
 With open+, bibliotheca’s open library solution, the public library can extend and adapt its open hours according to local needs and offer an extended range of services.”

 A beacon for the community

 During the opening ceremony, Cologne’s Vice Mayor Elfi Scho-Antwerpes described the library as a “beacon for Cologne.”
-She further stated that the district was “Up and coming, emerging from its old, industrial past and reinventing itself as a modern, trendy neighbourhood.
+She further stated that the district was “Up and coming, emerging from its old, industrial past and reinventing itself as a modern, trendy neighborhood.
 With the exceptional new library branch, it is getting what it deserves – a place for experimentation and well-being, topped off by a visionary design that has until now not been seen in Germany.”

 Even before the renovation, the Kalk Library drew in young people with its experimental gaming and digital offerings.
 Now the entire upper floor of the library is a haven for the younger generation, with its whimsical, comfortable atmosphere and specially created electronic Tagtool wall.
-The library provides the children and teens, 75% of whom are immigrants, a place to hang out, study, and enjoy a wide variety of creative, interactive maker-space programmes, thus opening a door to the future for the younger generation and discarding the notion of libraries as outdated and irrelevant.
+The library provides the children and teens, 75% of whom are immigrants, a place to hang out, study, and enjoy a wide variety of creative, interactive makerspace programs, thus opening a door to the future for the younger generation and discarding the notion of libraries as outdated and irrelevant.